 Myra Vassian was brought up in the mountains of North Carolina where she learned to love opera and Appalachian folk music.
 Formally trained as an opera singer, (Bachelor of Music, Baylor University / Masters of Arts, Western Carolina University / Performing Artist Diploma, Bieler Opernstudio) she has been singing and performing since she was a small child.
-Favorite roles through the years include, “Kate Hardcastle” in She Stoops To Conquer, “Ella” in Bells Are Ringing, “Peggy-Sartre” in Godspell and “Susanna” in Le Nozze di Figaro.
-The recipient of an International Rotary Scholarship, Myra spent 5 years furthering her studies and singing professionally in Switzerland, including singing her European opera debut as “Lauretta” in Gianni Schicchi, the world premiere of Der Zoobär, by Swiss composer Jost Meier, “Norina” from Donizetti’s Don Pasquale, and “Zerlina” from Mozart’s Don Giovanni.
+Favorite roles through the years include, “Susanna” from the opera Le Nozze di Figaro, “Kate Hardcastle” from the play She Stoops To Conquer by Oliver Goldsmith, and “Ella” from the musical Bells Are Ringing.
+The recipient of an International Rotary Scholarship, Myra spent 5 years furthering her studies and singing professionally in Switzerland, including singing her European opera debut as “Lauretta” in Gianni Schicchi.
+Other engagements there included the world premiere of Der Zoobär, by Swiss composer Jost Meier, singing “Norina” from Donizetti’s Don Pasquale, and “Zerlina” from Mozart’s Don Giovanni to name a few.